Luxury Rehab for Chronic Relapsers

 Get Help If You or a Loved One Struggle with Chronic Relapse

-If relapse has become an ongoing pattern in your own life or the life of someone you care about, call us at 1-888-744-0789 to speak with a rehab support specialist that can help you find the right relapse prevention program to get you on the track to lasting recovery.
+If relapse has become an ongoing pattern in your own life or the life of someone you care about, call us at 1-888-744-0789 Who Answers? to speak with a rehab support specialist that can help you find the right relapse prevention program to get you on the track to lasting recovery.

 - McLellan, A. T., Lewis, D. C., O’Brien, C. P., Kleber, H. D. (2000).
 Drug dependence, a chronic medical illness: implications for treatment, insurance, and outcomes evaluation.
 JAMA, 284(13).
 1689-1695.